FernandoBasso/ReadTheDocs-Dev-How-To/docs/ruby/hackerrank-ruby.md

 Many examples are my own (some based on their examples, some entirely mine).
 Most notes and explanations are my own too and not just a verbatim copy from the website.

+While solving the challenges, one can observe that to make things simple, many of them do not handle edge cases.
+One such example is the `skip_animals()` method.
+What if we skip more then the length of the input array?
+Nothing seems to account for that in the description or the example.

+In any case, most of the examples on this page try to be a bit careful with edge cases.
+For example, in the `mask_article()`, we do not add `<strike>` tags around empty strings and have proper test cases for such scenarios.
+We apply the same thoughtful care to in many other situations as well.

 ## Hello World
 ```rb
 print "Hello, world!"